Change DNS settings on Linux

 To ensure that your new settings are working,

 pingthe domain name by using the following command:

 ping -c 3 rackspace.com

-unknown host message back you should double-check the IP
+unknown host message, double-check the IP addresses that

-If you’re using IPv6 on your server you may need to add the IPv6 addresses of your name servers to resolv.conf.
-You can see if a DNS server has an IPv6 address with two steps.
+If you’re using IPv6 on your server, you might need to add the IPv6 addresses of your name servers to the resolv.conf file.
+You can see if a DNS server has an IPv6 address by performing the following steps:

-host to get the name of the server (substitute your DNS server IP address):
+hostcommand to get the domain name of the server (substitute your DNS server IP address):

 ping command to force the system to use IPv6.